pconstr/recurrent/README.md

 Caveats
 -------

-* single point of failure in queue manager (as well asredis itself) - you need to make sure it stays up / restarts quickly and there's exactly 1 instance
+* single point of failure in queue manager (as well as redis itself) - you need to make sure it stays up / restarts quickly and there's exactly 1 instance

 Installing
 ----------